ece-student/Team-16/docs/lab4/lab4.md

   #### _2(3*4+16)+1=57_
   #### _In hex: 39_

-The code implementation is shown below.
-Ping_out for and ping_back roles are used for sending data back and forth.
+We then used these numbers in the following code for the pipe addresses.
+Note that in the code, Ping_out for and ping_back roles are for transmitting and receiving roles respectively.

 ```arduino